 Suspended scholars will be allowed to make up all class assignments, quizzes, examinations, and projects missed during the term of the suspension.
-During the suspension, the scholar is not allowed to participate or attend any afterschool activities including, but not limited to, clubs and sports.
+During the suspension, the scholar is not allowed on school property or to participate or attend any after school activities including, but not limited to, clubs and sports.